kangtatang/go-micro-services/readme.md

 - run go mod tidy in every folder
 - run go run main.go in every folder

+# RUN APP
+## Using Powershell

+`./run_all_services.ps1`

+if you have problem with execution permission, you can change it by this command:

+`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

+  OR

+`Set-ExecutionPolicy RemoteSigned`

+## Using foreman Procfile

+- install foreman `npm install -g foreman`
+- create Procfile in root folder (see the file Procfile for content)
+- run `nf start`

+## Using Docker
+- [On Progress]

 ## API Documentation
 ### go-ms-karyawan
 - http://localhost:3000/api/employees (GET ALL)